What to Know After an Oil Rig Accident

 The major drilling companies such as Diamond, Transocean, Rowan, Hercules and others are all enormous corporations.
 These large corporations think very differently than a small company.
 These companies will either hire a sophisticated and ruthless third party claims company like Shuman Consulting (Transocean) or have their own very experienced ‘claims’ department (Diamond, Rowan and others).
 What does it tell you when your company has an entire department called ‘claims’?

-It is the job of Shuman or your company’s claims department, first and foremost, to minimize the amount of money you may be entitled to.
-It’s that simple.
-They will preach to you that their job is to help you with your medical treatment, and ‘help you get back to work’, but in reality they will try to choose your medical treatment for you, and while they do want to get you back to work, its only so that you will not have any type of wage loss claim after you suffer a serious injury.
-Learn why your company may rush you back to work.
+While they do want to get you back to work, its only so that you will not have any type of lost wages claim after you suffer a serious maritime injury.
+Learn more about why your company may rush you back to work.

 The Guilt of “Going Against Your Family”

-Another challenge you’ll face after your injury is that your drilling company will make you feel guilty.
+Another challenge you’ll face after your rig injury is that your drilling company will make you feel guilty.
 They do this by building a family culture and giving out lots of gifts and hats and shirts and ‘knick knacks’.
 There is a real culture on your rig that if you fill out an accident report or, even worse, file a claim, that you are going against your ‘family’ of fellow rig workers.
-Your company completely understands this pressure on you and they will usually play into to it by saying things like ‘we will take care of you’ and ‘you are valuable to us’.
-Your company may even say to you directly that you guys are all a family out there.
-You have to understand that a family is people who truly care about you and your future, not a large business corporation.

-I have heard it best said, that an oil rig, or any well-run business (and that is where you worked, at a business, nothing more) is more like a professional sports team, not a family.
+I have heard it best said that an oil rig, or any well-run business (and that is where you worked, at a business, nothing more), is more like a professional sports team than a family.
 Each person plays an important role and is expected to perform for the team.
 As long as you can perform and produce, the team loves you and pays you well.
 But if you get hurt, then you are traded or cut.
 Getting your head around this is honestly one of the hardest things about your situation.
-I can’t tell you how many good, hardworking rig workers we have met with who waited and waited to hire an attorney and by the time we got involved, serious damage was done to their case as they keep trying to keep their company happy, not realizing they were ruining their claim.

 Shared Responsibility Means You’re More Protected